Parihsz/kyberforce-icons/README.md

 ### Charmed icons but kyberforce.
-Simply clone and run install-theme.ps1
+Simply clone and
+* run generate.ts
+* then run install-theme.ps1 after dist is shown